Folk and Traditional Arts Program

 Since 2004, the Folk & Traditional Arts Program has

-The remaining 2020 Folk & Traditional Arts Program season is under review based on the evolving COVID-19 pandemic.
+The 2020 Folk & Traditional Arts Program season is virtual due to the continually evolving COVID-19 pandemic.
 All ’events’ listed below will link to virtual content.

 |May 18||Mount St. Helens 40th Eruption Anniversary Story Circle

 In partnership with the Washington State History Museum, we brought together a group of Washingtonians with deep connections to the area to share their stories of Mount St. Helens before, during, and after the blast.
 Archived live program accessible here.

 This year, Midsommarfest, the traditional Scandinavian spring festival, is an all virtual event.
 It will feature live and pre-recorded videos of folk dance, music, the raising of the Majstång (Maypole), storytelling, Nordic foods, flower crown making, crafts, and games.
 For more information about accessing the virtual event, visit the Facebook event page.